-The OHSU Knight Cancer Institute has several databases of cancer information.
-These databases, called registries, contain information collected from patients and families.
-They play a vital role in research and can benefit patients now and in the future.
+The OHSU Knight Cancer Institute has many databases of cancer information.
+These databases, called registries, contain information and samples collected voluntarily from patients and families.
+They play a vital role in research.
+They can also benefit patients now and in the future.
 Registries:

 - Help researchers understand how cancer works so they can develop better treatments and work toward cures.